SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 comes with the cost that types are restricted.

 However, that does not mean that data which is not supported cannot be used as a parameter at all.
-You have two possibilities if your data is not supported.
-First, write your own parameter that converts your data to the basic types supported by the storage service.
+You have two possibilities if your data is not supported: First, write your own parameter that converts your data to the basic types supported by the storage service.
 This is rather easy, the API :class:`~pypet.parameter.BaseParameter` is really small.
 Or second of all, simply put your data into the :class:`~pypet.parameter.PickleParameter` and it can be stored later on to HDF5 as the pickle string.

-Note that as soon as you add data or explore data it will immediately be checked if the data is supported and if not a TypeError is thrown.
+As soon as you add data or explore data it will immediately be checked if the data is supported and if not a TypeError is thrown.